 Our 6 Top Acoustic Guitars Less Than $200

-It’s amazing how much an extra hundred dollars can make, and it can make all the difference in the world when it comes to guitars.
-That extra hundo can buy you an accessories package, better hardware, and even a solid top.
+It’s amazing how much an extra hundred dollars can make, and it can make all the difference in the world when it comes to buying acoustic guitars.
+That extra hundred can buy you a good accessories package, better hardware, and even a solid top guitar.

-While the quality jump-up in price from $100 to $200 is remarkably significant and cosmetically obvious, there will still be some quality compromise to look out for.
+While the quality jump-up in price from an acoustic guitar under $100 to a good acoustic guitar under $200 is remarkably significant and cosmetically obvious, there will still be some quality compromise to look out for.

-Laminate and plastic hardware will be the norm.
-However, we’ll point out all the perks and fancy trappings that makes our lineup a winning list.
+Laminate acoustics and plastic hardware will be the norm.
+However, we’ll point out all the perks and fancy trappings that makes our lineup of acoustic guitars under $200 a winning list of reviews.

-Beginners, casual players, intermediate players, and traveling artists can all benefit from a guitar in this price range.
+Beginners, casual players, intermediate players, and traveling artists can all benefit from a good acoustic guitar in this price range.
 There’s more quality than you’d think for an extra hundred.

-Fender ups the game when it comes to introducing beginner players to affordable guitars.
+Fender ups the game when it comes to introducing beginner players to affordable acoustic guitars under $200.
 The FA 115 has made a name for itself in the industry, and not just because it’s new.

 It has a solid spruce top that completely changes the way a guitar plays and sounds.
 With the solid top, you’re also landing a few accessories that adds even more value to the buy.
 It’s a full-size dreadnought with a gloss finish, and it has an X bracing to support intonation and resonance.